 A good rule of thumb for a bias voltage here is to use half of the positive supply voltage.
 Then, the transistor is halfway open if nothing else is happening at its base - though that's kinda relative, but we'll get to that - and we're leaving plenty of headroom above and below.
-Applied to our situation, we would need to bias our base with 6V - or 4.5V, if you're using 9V batteries.
+Applied to our situation, we would need to bias our base with 6 V (or 4.5 V, if you're using 9 V batteries).
 Which sadly is completely out of the question, because it would also push our emitter follower's output way beyond the 550 mV line.

 So, in effect, we can't really raise the base voltage by any substantial amount.
 Which is quite the conundrum, because we need to raise it to properly bias the transistor.
 To solve this, we'll have to think a bit outside of the box.
 Instead of focusing on the base voltage, let's take a look at the collector voltage.
-Up until now, we had this tied to the ground rail - meaning it sat at 0V.
-So the total operating range for our emitter follower was between 12V - when the transistor was completely closed - and 0V - when it was completely open.
+Up until now, we had this tied to the ground rail - meaning it sat at 0 V. So the total operating range for our emitter follower was between 12 V - when the transistor was completely closed - and 0 V - when it was completely open.

 But now imagine that instead of tying the collector to ground, we connect it to our negative power rail.
-This basically doubles the operating range, making it span 24 instead of just 12V - from +12 to -12!
-And conveniently, the center of that doubled range is exactly 0V.
-Which means that we don't have to change the base voltage at all to properly bias the transistor - it can just stay at 0V for that.
+This basically doubles the operating range, making it span 24 instead of just 12 V - from +12 to -12!
+And conveniently, the center of that doubled range is exactly 0 V. Which means that we don't have to change the base voltage at all to properly bias the transistor.

 Unfortunately, there's another quirk of the emitter follower that we have to deal with.
-For a given input voltage at the PNP's base, the output voltage at its emitter will always be a small but fixed amount higher: about 500 mV in my experiments.
+For a given input voltage at the PNP's base, the output voltage at its emitter will always be a mki x es.edu small but fixed amount higher: about 500 mV in my experiments.
 So where we had to add an offset voltage to our sequence last time, we will now have to subtract it.
 Because 500 mV as a baseline is definitely too high for our NPN transistor.
 But before we get to that, we need to finish our emitter follower's configuration.